TesrabNetwork/tesrab.network/whitepaper/README.md

 ## 6. Rewards

 Allow the payment of rewards (or dividends) in the native token.
-With a single command the reward, denominated in RVN, is automatically divided evenly and sent pro-rata to the holders of the asset.
+With a single command the reward, denominated in TNW, is automatically divided evenly and sent pro-rata to the holders of the asset.

 Example:

 A young child, in a country that permits it, could create a token that represents a lemonade stand business.
 Suppose she creates 10,000 LEMONADE tokens.
 These tokens could be used to raise funds for the lemonade stand at AUD$0.01 per LEMONADE token allowing her to raise AUD$ to build her business.
 These tokens can be sold and transferred easily by the owners.
 Suppose the lemonade stand does extraordinarily well because the neighborhood is invested in this entrepreneurial project.
 Now our fictional eight-year-old wants to reward those who believed in her project.
-With one command, she can send profits - denominated in any value RVN may have - to LEMONADE token holders.
+With one command, she can send profits - denominated in any value TNW may have - to LEMONADE token holders.
 There could even be new holders of LEMONADE tokens that she’s never met.
 The built-in ease of use should allow anyone, anywhere in the world to do so on a mobile phone, or computer running Windows, Mac, or Linux.

 For such a global system to work it will need to be independent of regulatory jurisdictions.
 This is not due to ideological belief, but practicality: if the rails for blockchain asset transfer are not censorship resistant and jurisdiction agnostic, any given jurisdiction may conflict with another.
 In legacy systems, wealth was generally confined in the jurisdiction of the holder and therefore easy to control based on the policies of that jurisdiction.
 Because of the global nature of blockchain technology, any protocol level ability to control wealth will potentially place jurisdictions in conflict and will not be able to operate fairly.